tchoi8/teachingasart/README.md

 ## Week 1

-Introduction of the course and his practice.
+Introduction of the course and the instructor's practice.
 Teaching philosophy.

 In class exercise about learning.

+Reading for next week:

+Assignment: tbd

 ## Week 2